ashtvanf/OsTicket-Ticket-Lifecycle-Examples/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.
+In this example we are going to be Resolving a SLA-A (Emergency) level priority ticket.<br />

 <h2>Environments and Technologies Used</h2>